-In recognition of the varying study needs of the ASU student community, the ASU Libraries are pleased to offer specific Study Zones in most libraries.
+In recognition of the varying study needs of the ASU student community, the ASU Library is pleased to offer specific study zones in most libraries.
 Throughout the libraries there are three types of zones, with corresponding noise expectations:

-Silent Study Zones, found throughout the libraries, are areas where no talking is permitted.
-In Hayden Library, silent study zones are on Level 2 and in enclosed rooms on Level 3 and the Lower Level; in Noble Library it is the enclosed room on the second floor; in the Downtown Library the silent study zone is behind the vault; and in Fletcher Library this zone is on 3rd Floor East.
+Silent study zones, found throughout the libraries, are areas where no talking is permitted.
+In Noble Library there is an enclosed silent study room on the second floor.
+In the Downtown Library the silent study zone is behind the vault; and in Fletcher Library this zone is on 3rd Floor East.
 Please turn off all cell phones in these areas.

-MediaScape tables for group collaboration are located in common study zones on the Upper and Lower Concourse levels in Hayden Library and on the first floor in Noble Library.
+MediaScape tables for group collaboration are located in common study zones on the Concourse level in Hayden Library and on the first floor in Noble Library.

-Maps are available online to see precisely where each zone is located in the Downtown, Fletcher (Lower Level, Level 1, Level 2, Level 3), Hayden (Lower Level, Upper/Lower Concourse, Level 1, Level 2, Level 3), Music, Noble, and Polytechnic Libraries.
+Maps are available online to see precisely where each zone is located in the Downtown Phoenix campus, Fletcher (Lower Level, Level 1, Level 2, Level 3), Hayden (Lower Level, Upper/Lower Concourse), Music, Noble, and Polytechnic campus libraries.